2. What are the main sources of regulatory laws in your jurisdiction?

 Banking

 Financial institutions, their holding companies and their affiliates are extensively regulated under federal and state laws in the United States.
-Federal and state banking statutes, regulations of the bank regulatory agencies issued under them, as well as less formal guidance, interpretations, letters and notices from the regulatory agencies, impose a comprehensive system of supervision, regulation and enforcement over the operations of financial institutions, their holding companies and affiliates.
+Federal and state banking statutes, related regulations, and less formal guidance, interpretations, letters and notices from the regulatory agencies impose a comprehensive regulatory system on financial institutions.

-• National Bank Act of 1864 - The National Bank Act (formerly, the Currency Act of 1863) created the national bank charter and the first federal banking agency in the United States (OCC), and regulated the distribution of currency national banks were authorized to issue.
+• National Bank Act of 1864 - This created the national bank charter and the first federal banking agency in the United States (OCC), and regulated the distribution of currency national banks were authorized to issue.
 The authorization of the national bank charter created the parallel scheme of state and federally chartered banks still in place today.

 • Federal Reserve Act of 1913 - This created the Federal Reserve System and the Board of Governors of the Federal Reserve System.
 It granted the Federal Reserve the power to make loans secured by eligible paper of member banks, which allowed banks to obtain funds to meet large cash withdrawals or increases in credit and authorized the Federal Reserve to hold reserves of member banks and to conduct monetary policy through open-market operations.

-• Home Owners’ Loan Act (HOLA) - This created a dual system for savings associations, allowing for federal savings associations, in addition to state savings associations.
-HOLA was extensively amended by the Financial Institutions Reform, Recovery and Enforcement Act of 1998.
+• Home Owners’ Loan Act (HOLA) - This created a dual system for savings associations, allowing for federal savings associations in addition to state savings associations.

-• Federal Deposit Insurance Act (FDIA) - Initially enacted in 1933 as an amendment to the Federal Reserve Act, the FDIA offered deposit insurance for accounts in banks.
-The FDIA created the Federal Deposit Insurance Company (FDIC) to administer this insurance program, and provided for the primary regulation and supervision of state non-member banks and the secondary regulation and supervision of national banks and state member banks.
+• Federal Deposit Insurance Act (FDIA) - This created the Federal Deposit Insurance Company (FDIC) to administer a deposit insurance program for banks, and provided for the primary regulation and supervision of state non-member banks and the secondary regulation and supervision of national banks and state member banks.

 • The Bank Holding Company Act of 1956 (BHCA) - This gave the Federal Reserve the authority to regulate the formation and operation of bank holding companies (BHCs), and limits the nonbanking activities of all BHCs to those that are “so closely related to banking as to be a proper incident thereto.”